 Visitors can expect rain, sunshine, or hail - sometimes all within an hour.
 Pack for every scenario.

-Frankfurt's annual spring festival, or Dippemess, is one of the largest folk festivals in the Rhine region.
-The fair dates back to the 14th century, when it was a medieval market for pottery, especially ceramic bowls and pots called "dibbes" in the Frankfurt dialect and reasonable for the name.
-Today, the spring fair is well-known for rides, roller coasters, and fireworks.
+The fair dates back to the 14th century when it was a medieval market for pottery.
+Its ceramic bowls and pots (called "dibbes" in the Frankfurt dialect) are well-known and responsible for the name of the festival.
+Today, the spring fair is also popular for rides, roller coasters, and fireworks.

 Where: Fairground on Ratsweg, Frankfurt

 Easter is one of the most popular holidays in Germany.
-It is celebrated for a long weekend which includes Good Friday and Easter Monday (public holidays) with school holidays for the two weeks surrounding that weekend.
+It is celebrated over a long weekend including Good Friday and Easter Monday (public holidays) with school holidays for the two weeks surrounding that weekend.

-In almost any town you will see spring flowers on display and traditional ostereierbaum (Easter trees) appear.
-Eggs are still hand-blown and delicately decorated.
+In almost any town you will see spring flowers on display and traditional ostereierbaum (Easter trees).
+Eggs are still hand-blown and delicately decorated in the traditional method.
 And chocolates are everywhere, including the Italian-born and German-adored Kinder Surprise (Kinder Überraschung).

 Where: Everywhere in Germany